P-complete: P-complete problems

 Most of the languages above are P-complete under even stronger notions of reduction, such as uniform $AC^0$ many-one reductions, DLOGTIME reductions, or polylogarithmic projections.

 In order to prove that a given problem in P is P-complete, one typically tries to reduce a known P-complete problem to the given one.

 In 1999, Jin-Yi Cai and D. Sivakumar, building on work by Ogihara, showed that if there exists a sparse language that is P-complete, then L = P.

 P-complete problems may be solvable with different time complexities.
-For instance, the Circuit Value Problem can be solved in linear time by a topological sort.
+For instance, the circuit value problem can be solved in linear time by a topological sort.
 Of course, because the reductions to a P-complete problem may have different time complexities, this fact does not imply that all the problems in P can also be solved in linear time.

-Problems not known to be P-complete

-Some NP-problems are not known to be either NP-complete or in P. These problems (e.g. factoring, graph isomorphism, parity games) are suspected to be difficult.
-Similarly there are problems in P that are not known to be either P-complete or NC, but are thought to be difficult to parallelize.
-Examples include the decision problem forms of finding the greatest common divisor of two numbers, determining what answer the extended Euclidean algorithm would return when given two numbers, and computing the maximum weight matching of a graph with large integer weights.